cljs/api/README.md

 # ClojureScript API Parser

-This creates ClojureScript API docs by parsing the ClojureScript and Clojure repositories.
+This is built for the ClojureScript documentation project at [cljs.info].
+It creates ClojureScript API docs by parsing the ClojureScript and Clojure repositories.
 It outputs `docs/*.cljsdoc` files for each API symbol found.
 For example: